radiantearth/stac-spec/overview.md

 Fundamental to any SpatioTemporal Asset Catalog, an [Item](item-spec/item-spec.md) represents an atomic collection of inseparable data and metadata.
 A STAC Item is a [GeoJSON](http://geojson.org/) [Feature](https://tools.ietf.org/html/rfc7946#section-3.2) and can be easily read by any modern GIS or geospatial library, and it describes a [SpatioTemporal Asset](#what-is-a-spatiotemporal-asset).
-The STAC [Item JSON specification](item-spec/item-spec.md) includes additional fields for:
+The STAC [Item JSON specification](item-spec/item-spec.md) uses the GeoJSON geometry to describe the location of the asset, and then includes additional information:

 * the time the asset represents;
 * a thumbnail for quick browsing;
-* asset links, links to the described data;
+* asset links, to enable direct download or streaming access of the asset;
-* relationship links, allowing users to traverse other related STAC Items.
+* relationship links, allowing users to traverse other related resources and STAC Items.

 A STAC Item can contain additional fields and JSON structures to communicate more information about the asset, so it can be easily searched.
 STAC provides a core set of [Common Metadata](item-spec/common-metadata.md) and there is a wider community working on a variety of [STAC Extensions](extensions/) that provide shared metadata for more specific domains.
 Both aim to describe data with well known, well defined terms to enable consistent publishing and better search.
 For more recommendations on selecting fields for an Item see [this section](best-practices.md#field-selection-and-metadata-linking) of the best practices document.